 At present, advice from the UK government suggests regulators read a machine’s engine serial plate to determine its emissions category.
 However, this of course has the negative effect of causing downtime for a contractor, and it is time-consuming for the regulator.

 The CEA’s solution, ECV, is an extension to its existing CESAR (Construction and Agriculture Equipment Security and Registration) theft prevention scheme.

-It uses a simple, tamper-proof visual identification plate powered by Datatag technology.
+It uses a simple, tamper-proof visual identification plate powered by technology provided by UK company Datatag.
 It has an RFID (radio-frequency identification) tag and a QR code that can be scanned to access information about the machine in question.

 Rob Oliver, Chief Executive of the CEA, said, “The Emissions Compliance Verification (ECV) application for CESAR is the single biggest development since the scheme was launched as an anti-theft initiative in 2007.”

 He added, “The mix of a secure database of machines’ vital information plus an easy to read and scan visual sticker cuts out a lot of work for construction site managers and local authorities.”

 The system will also make it easier for rental companies to demonstrate to customers that its machines meet their emission standards.

 Kevin Howells, Managing Director at Datatag, said the new scheme was the ideal extension to CESAR; ”By securely adding machine emission data to that already held regarding a machine’s identity, CESAR now provides important environmental insight for companies who are tasked with keeping construction sites within acceptable pollution levels.’